PsyTeachR/mcs-conv/docs/11-power.md

 * **Type I error** - rejecting the null hypothesis when it is true (otherwise called **alpha** or $\alpha$).
 Probably better recalled as **False Positives**
 * **Type II error** - retaining the null hypothesis when it is false (otherwise called **beta** or $\beta$).
 Probably better recalled as **False Negatives**

-Building from there we have started to discuss the idea of **power** ($1-\beta$) which you should understand as the long-run probability of correctly rejecting the null hypothesis when it is false; i.e. saying there is an effect when there is not one.
+Building from there we have started to discuss the idea of **power** ($1-\beta$) which you should understand as the probability of correctly rejecting the null hypothesis when it is false; i.e. saying there is an effect when there is not one.
 In short, **the higher the power of your study the better**, with the field standard proposed as $power >= .8$.
 Often in fact Registered Reports are required to have a power of at least $power >= .9$.

 In the past a number of studies have fallen short of the field standard and it is this lack of power that is thought to be a key issue in the replication crisis.
 This makes sense because, if you think about it, if previous studies only have a $power = .5$ then they only have a .5 probability of correctly rejecting the null hypothesis.
 As such there may be a large number of studies where the null hypothesis has been rejected when it should not have been; the field becomes noisy at that point and you are unsure which studies will replicate.
 It is issues like this that led us to redevelop our courses and why we really want you to understand power as much as possible.